Alfresco/surf-webscripts/CONTRIBUTING.md

 If you are interested in making a large contribution, please reach out to us before starting work so that we can discuss the likelihood of our accepting the contribution.

-Surf Webscripts project is made available under the terms of LGPL.
+Surf Webscripts project is licensed under the Apache License, Version 2.0.

 ## Get Surf Webscripts ready for patching
 1. Fork the project.